tukkek/sc2-campaign/README.md

 # Starcraft II campaign

 For instructions on how to play, read the in-app sidebar.
-[Click here to check out the latest version](https://tukkek.github.io/starcraft2-campaign/)!
+[Click here to access the latest version](https://tukkek.github.io/sc2-campaign/)!

 ## Features